mstksg/inCode/copy/entries/type-levels.md

 !!!type-levels/Level1.hs "data Showable ::" "showableInt ::" "showableBool ::"
 ```

 (This type is related to `Dict Show` from the [constraints][] library; it's
 technically `Compose Dict Show`)

 [constraints]: https://hackage.haskell.org/package/constraints-0.13/docs/Data-Constraint.html#t:Dict

-And now we have a type `Sigma Showable` that's a bit of a black hole, but we
+And now we have a type `Sigma Showable` that's kind of of "not-so-black": we
 can at least use `show` on it:

 ```haskell